 - Is the story mix of fake news and facts?
 How do you spot the fake news part?

 - After reading that article, have you changed your position/thinking on a given topic?

 Lessons learned from this coffee journey ☕️ 🎓

 We consume an enormous amount of information these days.
 Some of them will challenge our thinking.
 This is a good thing.
 We want to be open-minded, it allows us to grow.
 In the end, we want to learn something new, and there are a lot of jewels out there.
 We live in fantastic times.
 We have easy access to all information in most of the places in the world.

 Having this said, there are people, companies and institutions which will try to fool us.
-They will try to persuade to take actions, to sell, to vote.
+They will try to persuade to take action, to sell, to vote.
 Current technology allows us to create very convincing and real looking stories.
 It is up to us to stay vigilant and to be the guardians of the truth.
-There is no one suitable method on how to spot the fake news story.
+There is no one suitable method on how to spot fake news stories.
 We can only limit our exposure to information overload.
-We should be critical, evaluative and at the end, selective, to what we believe is truth or fake.
+We should be critical, evaluative and in the end, selective, to what we believe is true or fake.

 I presented a template, the word of caution though for the schematic approach:

 - if you think the story is true, it may free you from critical thinking

 - if you decide the story is fake, you decline it, and then, maybe, you reject to find the truth.

 - Heroic Leadership – lessons on how to be a good leader